jakob-kruse/localbang/README.md

 #### keyword

-This is the phrase or letter (could be anything really) that will be used to trigger the search engine specified in the `url` column.
+This is the word or letter (could be anything really) that will be used to trigger the search engine specified in the `url` column.

 #### url